peterhinch/micropython-async/TUTORIAL.md

 There was a bug in the implementation whereby if an explicit `return` was issued within an `async with` block, the `__aexit__` method was not called.
-This was fixed as of 27th June 2018 [ref](https://github.com/micropython/micropython/pull/3890).
+This was fixed as of 27th June 2018 [PR 3890](https://github.com/micropython/micropython/pull/3890).

 ###### [Contents](./TUTORIAL.md#contents)

 ## 4.4 Coroutines with timeouts

-This requires uasyncio.core V1.7 which was released on 16th Dec 2017, with
-firmware of that date or later.

 Timeouts are implemented by means of `uasyncio.wait_for()`.
 This takes as arguments a coroutine and a timeout in seconds.
-If the timeout expires a `TimeoutError` will be thrown to the coro.
-The next time the coro is scheduled for execution the exception will be raised: the coro should trap this and quit.
+If the timeout expires a `TimeoutError` will be thrown to the coro in such a way that the next time the coro is scheduled for execution the exception will be raised.
+The coro should trap this and quit.

 ```python
 import uasyncio as asyncio